themitosan/R3ditor/Roadmap.md

 - ~~Create a custom executable for nw.exe~~
 - ~~Add restore backup function on RDT~~
 - ~~Misc: Add support for RE3SLDE in RDT section~~
-- Misc: Add support for saves from RE2! ~~(They are very similar! - Also, don't expect this sooner!)~~